 Akron General participates in a National Quality Improvement Program aimed at identifying and treating fragility fractures and underlying bone disease.
 In 2013, Akron General opened an Osteoporosis Center dedicating to closing the gap in care and ultimately reducing further fractures and the complications that follow.

 Patients who are admitted to Akron General with a low-impact fracture are assessed by a dedicated nurse practitioner and then offered counseling on osteoporosis treatment strategies, as well as fall-reduction tactics that can be put in place in the home.
 Each patient’s primary care physician receives a report on these specific recommendations as well as the option for additional specialized follow-up at the Osteoporosis Center.
 Individual progress is tracked confidentially to assist in this national effort at slowing this preventable epidemic.

 Osteoporosis Center patients receive education on:

 Bone densitometry and the importance of regular health maintenance screening

 Risks and benefits of pharmacotherapy

 Our nurse practitioner coordinates recommendations among a team at the Osteoporosis Center that includes Endocrinology, Obstetrics and Gynecology, Orthopedic Surgery and Primary Care.

 Talk to your doctor about preventing osteoporosis, catching it early and treatment options.
-For more information about the Osteoporosis Center at Akron General, call 330-344-7198.
+For more information, call 330.344.7198.